-Greyston Bakery is a B Corporation founded in Riverdale, New York best known for their brownies.
-They utilize quality ingredients without preservatives.
-Greyston upholds the belief that “purity and freshness of food mark the highest standard.”
+Greyston Bakery is a B Corporation founded in Riverdale, New York best known for its brownies.
+They utilize quality ingredients without preservatives as they uphold the belief that “purity and freshness of food marks the highest standard.”

-If you decide that becoming a B Corp is not right for you or you simply want to be a part of more sustainability programs, you can select other programs dedicated to helping sustainability and social justice efforts.
-1% for the Planet is a program representing a global network of businesses, individuals and organizations.
-They are dedicated to tackling environmental issues.
-American Forests is another program working with governments, business leaders and people on the ground.
-They work to implement solutions to combat climate change-related issues.
-If you’re looking to have an impact and make your business more sustainable, there are various programs to try.
-Whether you decide that becoming a B Corp is what you want, you can start now with a few simple tips.
-Your efforts to reduce your waste, water and carbon footprint are small steps that make a big change.
+If you decide that becoming a B Corp is not right for you or you simply want to be a part of more sustainability programs, you can find other programs helping sustainability and social justice efforts.
+1% for the Planet is a program representing a global network of businesses, individuals and organizations dedicated to tackling environmental issues.
+American Forests is works with governments, business leaders and people on the ground to implement solutions to combat climate change-related issues.
+If you’re looking to have an impact and make your business more sustainable, there are various programs for your small business to participate in.
+Whether you decide that becoming a B Corp is the direction you want, you can start now to reduce your waste, water and carbon footprint with small steps that make a big change.